-- Honest Advisors: The Invisibles serve as this to the Horned King, and they are not afraid to bring forth their opinions to him since he can do nothing to hurt them physically.
+- Honest Advisor: The Invisibles serve as this to the Horned King.
+They are not afraid to bring forth their opinions to him since he can do nothing to hurt them physically.

 - Horrifying the Horror: Even before his eventual Character Development, the Horned King — himself The Dreaded to nearly everyone — has this mindset big-time toward both the Cauldron and Arawn.

 - I Have Your Wife: After an earthquake interrupts the Horned King's No-Holds-Barred Beatdown on Taran, the boy ends up with Avalina on the newly-formed chasm's one side, with the Horned King and Eilonwy on the other side.
 The lich tells Taran to meet him at the bottom of the hill if he wants Eilonwy to live.
 The pig-keeper obeys him.

 - I Would Say If I Could Say: The Horned King acts like this regarding the positive emotions and hope that start awakening in him.

 - If You Kill Him, You Will Be Just Like Him: Or If You Leave Him To Die, You Will Be Just Like Him when Avalina has the chance to escape the wounded and unconscious Horned King.

 - Impaled with Extreme Prejudice: While Avalina and Mitternacht are fleeing from the Mad Pack, they jump over a five feet tall log that has spear-like branches sticking out of it.
 Two of the wolves are impaled by them as they jump.
 They're deaths are slow as their remains prove two weeks later.